Jane Lane, Lady Fisher: Bristol to Trent

 Attempts were made to find a ship from Bristol to France but without success.
 Charles and Wilmot therefore decided to try the south coast.

 Ellen Norton had a miscarriage and felt that Lane should stay.
 Consequently, Lane had to counterfeit a letter apparently calling her back to Bentley so that she could leave with the King.

 On the morning of 16 September Charles and Lane set out and reached the Manor House, Castle Cary.
 The next day they reached Trent in Somerset (now in Dorset).
 They stayed at Trent House, the home of Colonel Francis Wyndham, another Royalist officer.
 The King spent the next few days hiding at Trent whilst Wyndham and Wilmot attempted to find a ship from Lyme Regis or Weymouth.
-While at Trent that the King witnessed the local villagers celebrating, believing that he had been killed at Worcester.
+While at Trent, the King witnessed the local villagers celebrating, believing that he had been killed at Worcester.
 On 18 September Jane Lane and Lascelles returned home.